Who We Are

 Human Rights Claim

-On June 14, 2022, NIHN (formerly known as the National Indigenous Feminist Housing Working Group) submitted a Human Rights Claims to the Federal Housing Advocate.
+On June 14, 2022, NIWHN (formerly known as the National Indigenous Feminist Housing Working Group) submitted a Human Rights Claims to the Federal Housing Advocate.

 Homeless on Homelands: Upholding Housing as a Human Right for Indigenous Women, Girls, Two-Spirit, and Gender-diverse People